xychcz/S3Fit/manuals/basic_usage.md

 (please do not directly delete it since all stellar components need to have the same number of parameters).

 The best-fit reconstructed SFH of each component can be plotted or output by running `FF.reconstruct_sfh()`.
-Please read [Example](example/example.ipynb) to learn about the details.
+Please read the [example](example/example.ipynb) for an example case.

 #### Emission lines